-If you’re building an epic media room or home theaters and dream of having a popcorn machine ready and waiting to make theater-style popcorn for movie night, then your best bet for aesthetics is…
+If you’re building an epic media room or home theater and dream of having a popcorn machine ready and waiting to make theater-style popcorn for movie night, then your best bet for aesthetics is…

 Old fashioned Popcorn Cart Machines – $200- $250

-Great Northern is the best vintage popcorn machine, they have lots of dupes ( knock off brands that imitate a popular brand) on Amazon, like this one with 4.5 stars that are easily comparable.
+While Great Northern is the best vintage popcorn machine, they have lots of dupes ( knock off brands that imitate a popular brand) on Amazon, like this one with 4.5 stars that are easily comparable.
 But the well made dupes are only saving you about $20 on a $250 product so I’d prefer the reliability of the original rather than to risk a dupe.

 Hint: Amazon prices above tend to be lower, but if you go directly to the Great Northern Site you can check out a vintage movie theater popcorn machine in fun colors like teal and pink.